We may earn affiliate commissions for the recommended products. Learn more.

 Wix AI web builder assistant

 Shopify, on the other hand, keeps things simple from the start.
-The setup process was very clear – I answered a few quick questions about my store’s purpose, chose a theme, and then went straight into editing and management.
+The setup process was very clear – I answered a few quick questions about my store’s purpose, chose a theme, and went straight into editing and management.

 Shopify AI web builder assistant